-I tried delivering a static site with AWS S3
+I tried delivering a static site using AWS S3

-AWS has a storage service called S3, which
+AWS offers a storage service called S3, but it

-also for hosting static content as a website.
+but also to host static content as a website.

-It may seem difficult at first glance, but it's actually relatively easy to set up, so I encourage you to give it a try!
+It might seem difficult at first glance, but it's actually relatively easy to set up, so please give it a try!

 ■ Try it out

-According to Google, this means "bucket" in Japanese.
+According to Google Translate, it means "bucket" in Japanese.

-First, create a new bucket to store static content in S3.
+First, we'll create a new bucket in S3 to put static content into.

 From the AWS Management Console, select S3 and click Create Bucket in the upper left corner of the screen